Créteil

 Créteil ([kʁetɛj]) is a commune in the southeastern suburbs of Paris, Île-de-France.
 It is located 11.7 km from the centre of Paris.
 Créteil is the préfecture (capital) of the Val-de-Marne department as well as the seat of the Arrondissement of Créteil.
-The city is, moreover, the seat of a Roman Catholic diocese and of one of France's 30 nationwide académies (districts) of the Ministry of National Education.
+The city is also the seat of a Roman Catholic diocese, and of one of France's 30 nationwide académies (districts) of the Ministry of National Education.

 Name

 The name Créteil was recorded for the first time as Cristoilum in the martyrology written by a monk named Usuard in 865.
 The name Cristoilum is made of the Celtic word ialo (meaning "clearing, glade", "place of") suffixed to a pre-Latin radical crist- whose meaning is still unclear.
 Some believe crist is a Celtic word meaning "ridge", a cognate of Latin crista and modern French crête, in which case the meaning of Cristoilum would be "clearing on the ridge" or "place on the ridge."
 A more traditional etymology was that crist referred to Jesus Christ, due to the very ancient presence of Christianity in Créteil and the veneration of Saint Agoard and Agilbert of Créteil, martyred in Créteil around AD 400.